kubevirt/user-guide/docs/operations/live_migration.md

 ## Progress timeout

-Live migration will also be aborted when it will be noticed that copying memory doesn’t make any progress.
+Live migration will also be aborted when it will be noticed that copying memory doesn't make any progress.
 The time to wait for live migration to make progress in transferring data is configurable by `progressTimeout` parameter, which defaults to 150s